mparekh3/Bowling_Lane_Booking/README.md

 * Select number of players. $5 will be charged per player.

-* Return their booked-lane when game is over.
+* Return their booked-lane when a game is over.